 Ginkgo biloba extract reduced E2 levels by stimulating the E2 metabolism and inhibiting E2 synthesis, which indicates that this herbal extract can induce antiestrogenic activity via the depletion of E2.
 Ginkgo biloba extract has a biphasic effect on estrogen, and can be considered as a potential alternative to hormone replacement therapy with chemopreventive effects on breast cancer.

 Heart disease benefit

-This herbal extract may be helpful in reducing the risk for atherosclerosis.
-Possible mechanisms for vascular protection include upregulation in the body's own radical scavenging enzymes and an reduction of oxidized LDL cholesterol and lipids.
+This herbal extract may be helpful in reducing the risk for atherosclerosis or hardening of the arteries.
+Possible mechanisms for vascular protection include upregulation in the body’s own radical scavenging enzymes and an reduction of oxidized LDL cholesterol and lipids.
 Ginkgo biloba also increases the concentration of vasodilators cAMP and cGMP which improve circulation and increases nitric oxide production.